-In Figure 2 below, we see a much greater drop in the 2009 totals, and then a much greater rise in the 2010 and 2011 totals.
-The 2012 accrual total of $24.73 billion is about $42 million less than the 2011 total, however.
+In Figure 2 below, therefore, we see a much greater drop in the 2009 totals, compared to what we saw in Figure 1.
+And then we see a much greater rise in the 2010 and 2011 totals.
+The 2012 accrual total of $25.3 billion is about $84 million less than the 2011 total, however.
 And since sales were up 4% over the same period, that decline in accruals must have been caused by gains in product reliability, repair cost control, and claims processing efficiency.

 One can see the difference in response rates by comparing Figures 1 and 2.
 In Figure 1, claims hit their trough in 2010 -- well after the recession began.
 But in Figure 2, accruals are adjusted down in 2009 -- a full year before claims.
 That's because of the lag time between when a product is sold, and when it needs warranty work.